rupinder-developer/Tinge-Framework/README.md

 **Note**: *You can easily integrate any other type of Database by simply creating custom helpers inside the framework.*

 ## Installation Instructions
-Atom is installed in three steps:
+Tinge is installed in three steps:
 1. Unzip the package.
-2. Upload the Atom folders and files to your server.
+2. Upload the Tinge folders and files to your server.
 Normally the index.php file will be at your root.
 3. If you intend to use a database, open the app/core/config.php file with a text editor and set your database settings.

 ## Folder Structure